How to Invest in Canadian Stocks and Bonds

 Benefits of investing in Canada include:

-- Strong Natural Resources - Canada has an extensive natural resource base that ranges from precious metals to crude oil.
-This has helped it avoid many of the problems faced by other developed countries that are net energy importers.
+- Strong Natural Resources: Canada has an extensive natural resource base that ranges from precious metals to crude oil.
+It has helped it avoid many of the problems faced by other developed countries that are net energy importers.

-- Stable Inflation Rates - Canada has a very stable rate of inflation, unlike many emerging markets, despite its enormous natural resource base.
-This is partially due to its tighter monetary policy with target interest rates of 2 percent and more conservative bailout policies.
+- Stable Inflation Rates: Canada has a very stable rate of inflation, unlike many emerging markets, despite its enormous natural resource base.
+It is partially due to its tighter monetary policy with target interest rates of 2 percent and more conservative bailout policies.

-- Low Budget Deficit - Canada's budget deficit was just 2.1 percent compared to around 9.8 percent in the United States in 2010.
+- Low Budget Deficit: Canada's budget deficit was just 2.1 percent compared to around 9.8 percent in the United States in 2010.
 In 2018, Canada even was able to post a budget surplus of 0.8 percent in the first half of the year (while the U.S. deficit remained around 4 percent of GDP for the same period).
-This also compares quite favorably with many European and Asian countries.
-This means a more manageable long-term outlook and fiscal stability.
+It also compares quite favorably with many European and Asian countries.
+It means a more manageable long-term outlook and fiscal stability.

 Risks of investing in Canada include: